Tinram/RND64/ReadMe.md

     rnd64.exe or rnd64   (Windows)        display command-line options, as above ./rnd64              (Linux)

-    rnd64 -a 1k test.txt                  output 1kB of random bytes in the range 1 to 255 to a file called test.txt
+    rnd64 -a 1k f.txt                     output 1kB of random bytes, in the range 1 to 255, to the file 'f.txt'
-    rnd64 -f 1k test.txt                  output 1kB of zeros to test.txt
+    rnd64 -f 1k f.txt                     output 1kB of zeros to 'f.txt'
-    rnd64 -r 1k test.txt                  output a restricted range of 7-bit ASCII characters (33 to 126) to test.txt
+    rnd64 -r 1k f.txt                     output a restricted range of 7-bit ASCII characters (33 to 126) to 'f.txt'
     rnd64 -f 500m | pv > /dev/null        send 500MB of zeros to /dev/null with 'pv' displaying the throughput rate
-    rnd64 -c 1k | ent                     pipe 1kB of crypto bytes to 'ent' for entropy checking rnd64 -a 1k | nc 192.168.1.20 80      pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80
+    rnd64 -c 1k | ent                     pipe 1kB of crypto bytes to the program 'ent' rnd64 -a 1k | nc 192.168.1.20 80      pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80